facebook/react-native-website/docs/react-native-devtools.md

 - The app is closed.
 - The app is rebuilt (a new native build is installed).
-- The app has crashed on the native side.
+- The app crashes on the native side.
 - The dev server (Metro) is quit.
 - A physical device is disconnected.